-Early disposition of property - addback of credit on early dispositions
+Early disposition of property - addback of credit on early dispositions tax in the year of disposition.

-If property on which the investment credit, retail enterprise credit, or research and development credit was taken is disposed of or removed from qualified use before its useful life or specified holding period ends (see instructions for Part 4), the difference between the credit taken and the credit allowed for actual use must be added to your income tax in the year of disposition.
 You must also add to your income tax an additional amount computed by multiplying the addback of credit on early dispositions by the underpayment interest rate in effect on the last day of your tax year.
 The underpayment interest rate is not compounded.
 However, if the property was in qualified use for more than 12 consecutive years, the addbacks for credit and interest on early dispositions are not required.
 Disposition of property also includes: